-Research clearly indicates that children do better in their own families.
+Research clearly indicates that children are best placed in their own families.
 If that is not possible then the next best option would be a placement in their community and contact with family members.

-- A child or young person in need has unmet needs which may result in them becoming Looked After;
+- A child or young person in need has unmet needs which could be met by the family;

 - There is a real chance that a meeting could assist in the child leaving care to return to the care of their family or friends;

 - An FGC could assist the care plan in legal proceedings;